To1ne/writepermission/_posts/2010-12-30-my-cellphone-history.md

 - A music player with 64 MB storage

-If I think of it, it is ugly as hell and it's also huge to carry in you pocket.
+If I think of it, it is ugly as hell and it's also huge to carry in your pocket.
 But I thought it was great.
-I loved typing on a complete keyboard.
+I loved typing on the complete keyboard.

 I still have this phone and still works.